 Wella Colour Fresh Mask

-One of the best color masks we've tried, this deposits plenty of pigment on the hair as well as a hefty dose of shine.
-Use every time you wash your hair until you reach your desired shade, then once a week after that for maintenance.
+One of the best color masks we've tried, this deposits plenty of pigment—as well as a hefty dose of shine—onto the hair.
+Use every time you wash your hair, until you reach your desired shade, then once a week after that for maintenance.

 Clairol Natural Instincts Conditioning Colour

-For a blended grey without strong regrowth lines, this semi-permanent color provides a natural-looking blend.
+For a blended grey without strong regrowth lines, this semi-permanent color provides a natural-looking finish.
 It's completely vegan and free from ammonia too.

 Color Wow Root Cover Up